MCP tools overview

 Jobs

-These MCP tools are used to retrieve the logs of jobs from a pipeline build, as well as unblock jobs in a pipeline build.
-A job's logs can then be processed by the logs tools of the MCP server, for the benefit of your AI tool or agent.
+These MCP tools are used to retrieve details about jobs from a pipeline build, retry jobs, and unblock jobs in a pipeline build.

 Tool Description